ImWeen/Evil-Ninjabrain-Bot/README.md

 # WARNING

-This calculator is not legal for speedrun.com. more info about this in the FAQ.
+This calculator is NOT legal for speedrun.com. more info about this in the FAQ.

 # Evil Ninjabrain Bot